mapletechno/php-quiz-generator/README.md

 In general, express your quiz ths way:

 ```
+Deadline: 2013-04-01
+Hard deadline: 2013-05-01

-- This is a sample problem.
++1 This is a sample problem.
    Choose one of the selection below you think is correct.

-@ This one is not correct.
+@@ This one is not correct.
-@ This one might be correct.
+@@ This one might be correct.
-* This one is correct.
+@* This one is correct.

-- This is another sample problem.
++1 This is another sample problem.
    Choose the selections below you think are correct.

    (Note that there might be more than one correct selections.)

-# This one is not correct.
+## This one is not correct.
-# This one might be correct.
+## This one might be correct.
-* This one is correct.
+#* This one is correct.
-* This one is correct, too.
+#* This one is correct, too.

-- Now I have a number in my heart.
-  You may guess it's ___/[ ]*7[ ]*/___.

-- Please input your text answer below:
++1 Please input your text answer below:

 [ /Regular expression for correct answer/ ]

-- Please enter your code:
++1 Please enter your code:

 { Name of test suites for the code }
 ```